-As parents, we want to protect our children from things that we believe can harm them and sometimes this means that we try and 'hide' things we think may be difficult for them to cope with.
+Parents naturally want to protect children from things that can harm them and sometimes this means that parents try and hide things they think may be difficult for their children to cope with.
 However, we tend to underestimate what children have already picked up on and they are often aware of something going on anyway.
-They may have noticed letters from the hospital or overheard conversations, they may also pick up cues from adults that they should not ask any questions.
+They may have noticed letters from the hospital or overheard conversations, they may also pick up cues from adults that they should not ask any questions and may instead not feel able to share worries.

 Children in this situation may imagine something really awful is going on, often much worse than the reality, and may even believe it is something bad they have done.
 Children value being included and are helped by adults who are honest and direct with communication.
 It is not always easy but children often cope a lot better than we give them credit for.
 Our experience has also shown us that the parents of adult children often do the same.
 We are happy to talk to you about sharing information with your children during your appointment.